Identifying and Removing Foreign Objects In the Nose

 - Try pressing the side of the clear nostril to close it.
 Then have your child forcefully sneeze or blow out through her nose.
 Oftentimes, the foreign body will be ejected.

-If the object is still lodged far back in the nose and you are unable to remove it with the above measures, take the child to the hospital where a doctor can remove the object with a special instrument.
+If the object in the nose is still lodged far back in the nose and you are unable to remove it with the above measures, take the child to the hospital where a doctor can remove the object with a special instrument.
 Do not allow your child to lie on his back or fall asleep with a foreign object in his nose since it may be aspirated into the lungs.
 After the object is removed – either by you or the doctor – be sure to counsel your child not to do this again.
 Draw a picture of the nose and show your child why nose-picking or putting stuff into the nose can hurt it.
 Also, it would be wise to continue a “nose hose” and a “steam clean” a couple times a day for several days after the foreign body is removed.